That statement in the title is a quote from someone I had been connected with on LinkedIn when he realised I was working with Trivita.

 You simply receive a commission on sales made through your membership ID.
 Again, this is how Trivita works.

-One major advantage of this approach is that you're not restricted to a territory: you can sell your product online globally (or, at least, in the territories where the company operates), since the company handles all fulfilment.
+One major advantage of this approach is that you’re not restricted to a territory: you can sell your product online globally (or, at least, in the territories where the company operates), since the company handles all fulfillment.